 Lending institutions that are customer-centered and service-oriented will look for ways to simplify the loan application process and make it as painless and convenient as possible.

-For example, Simple Fast Loans has an online application that enables you to request information about the loan at any time.
-Once you fill out a form, a loan representative from the nearest branch will contact you.
+For example, Simple Fast Loans has an online application enabling you to request information about the loan anytime.
+Once you complete a form, a loan representative from the nearest branch will contact you.
 This also spares you the trouble of calling a hotline and being put on hold.